-While the domed shape has visual appeal, the inner part which is flat creates the screw stop that rests the screw head right at the surface.
+While the domed shape has visual appeal, the flat inner part creates the screw stop that rests the screw head right at the surface.

 Sometimes called frame screws, the heads of this type of screw vary from hexes to circular.

-The flange keeps the screw in place and can replace the washer depending on the project.
+Depending on the project, the flange keeps the screw in place and can replace the washer.

 These are wider compared to the heads of other types of screws.